Mpox Questions, Answered By An Expert

 Is there a vaccine?

-Will monkeypox become a pandemic?
+Will mpox become a pandemic?

 What’s next?

-Global experts — including our Pandemic Defense Coalition — already have eyes on the ground at partner sites to help monitor further development of the virus.
+Global experts, including our Pandemic Defense Coalition, already have eyes on the ground at partner sites to help monitor further development of the virus.

 “We’re actively watching and analyzing this virus to ensure we can identify, track and test it,” Osorio said.
-The Coalition is also developing a diagnostic test for monkeypox that will be shared within the Coalition for research, and we’ll take steps to address additional testing needs as the situation evolves.
+The Coalition is also developing a diagnostic test for mpox that will be shared within the Coalition for research, and we’ll take steps to address additional testing needs as the situation evolves.

 With every new or evolving outbreak, we’re committed to finding and providing answers.